risingwavelabs/risingwave-docs/versioned_docs/version-1.1/manage/monitor-risingwave-cluster.md

 git clone https://github.com/risingwavelabs/risingwave-operator.git
 ```

-Run the script to install the mmonitoring stack.
+Run the script to install the monitoring stack.
 It will create the `monitoring` namespace and deploy all monitoring services in the namespace.

 ```bash
 ./monitoring/install.sh